Our Organisation Search Quick Links

 Research Interests

-I am a Senior Research Officer in Environmental Science with research interests in soils, catchment science, sensors and spectroscopy.
-My research operates across multiple scales, namely: mechanistic processes for soil health at profile scale; the fate and transfer of pollutants at catchment scale; regional and national scale risk assessment in water quality research, spectral soil sensing and isotope tracing.
-My research includes themes such as sustainable circular bio-economies and sustainable food systems.
-Our group examines the impact of bio-wastes on soil health and use phosphorus isotope tracing techniques to model the turnover of phosphorus in soils.
-The soil sensing and spectroscopy programme combines benchtop/portable spectroscopy with machine learning to predict indicators of soil health, specifically; soil fertility, organic matter, carbon sequestration, particle size and phosphorus supply potential.
+My research includes themes such as sustainable circular bio-economies and sustainable food systems examining the impact of bio-wastes on soil health using phosphorus isotope tracing techniques to model the turnover of phosphorus in soils.
+The proximal sensing and spectroscopy programme combines benchtop/portable spectroscopy with machine learning to predict environmental variables and indicators of soil health, specifically; soil fertility, organic matter, soil carbon sequestration, particle size and phosphorus supply potential.

 Current Projects